 The NRVIA is the National Recreational Vehicle Inspectors Association.
-It has no association to the RVIA.
-The NRVIA was formed in January of 2014.
-This non-profit organization was established to create increased awareness of the need for quality RV inspections and to promote professionalism amongst its NRVIA Inspectors membership.
+It has no association with the RVIA.
+The NRVIA was launched in January of 2014.
+This organization was established to create increased awareness of the need for quality pre-purchase RV inspections and to promote professionalism amongst its NRVIA Inspector membership.

-The goal is going to be to develop a network of certified NRVIA Inspectors all across America.
+The goal is to continue to build a network of certified NRVIA Inspectors all across America.
 These NRVIA Inspectors will have been through detailed standardized testing and certification processes so that those consumers who use these NRVIA Inspectors will be assured that they get a quality inspection from a well trained professional!

 CERTIFICATION: The NRVIA offers certification through a testing process.
 There are two ways for NRVIA Inspectors to get certified: